maraujo/hypyxic/README.md

 # The Hypyxic package

-Hypyxic is a python code to compute hypoxic burden from oxygen desaturation signal.
+Hypyxic is a python code to compute sleep apnea specific hypoxic burden (SASHB) from oxygen desaturation signal and sleep data.

 ## About
 This package was based on Matlab implementation of Hypoxic Burden made by Philip de Chazal at https://github.com/pdechazal/Hypoxic-Burden.

+This code was written by Matheus Araujo, more info at: https://www.matheusaraujo.com/

 ## References